amblount/resume-parser/docs/source/getting-started.rst

     validating fields with a high degree of consistent structured
   - ``schemas.py``: schemas for defining and validating structured data representations of résumés and job postings
+  - ``tokenize.py``: functionality for splitting text strings into constituent tokens
   - ``utils.py``: general-purpose utility functions, used as needed throughout the code

 - ``job_postings/``: Basic functionality for fetching and munging job postings data.